-Financial KPI Definition December 2024 December 2023 (As Restated) Profitability Return on Equity (ROE) Net Income Attributable to Equity holders of the Parent Average Equity Attributable to Equity Holders of the Parent 1 3.49% 11.75% Gross Profit Margin Gross Profit2 Total Revenues 30.51% 29.21% Efficiency Cash Flow Margin Cash Flows from Operating Activities Total Revenues -9.53% 0.65% Liquidity
+Financial KPI Definition December 2024 December 2023 (As Restated) Profitability Return on Equity (ROE) Net Income Attributable to Equity holders of the Parent Average Equity Attributable to 3.49% 11.75% Gross Profit Margin Equity Holders of the Parent Gross Profit Total Revenues 30.51% 29.21% Efficiency Cash Flow Margin Cash Flows from Operating Activities Total Revenues -9.53% 0.65% Liquidity

-Average Equity Attributable to Equity Holders of the Parent is derived by dividing in two (2) the sum of beginning Equity Attributable to Equity Holders of the Parent.
+&lt;sup>1 Average Equity Attributable to Equity Holders of the Parent is derived by dividing in two (2) the sum of beginning Equity Attributable to Equity Holders of the Parent and ending Equity Attributable to Equity Holders of the Parent.

-2 4 Gross Profit is calculated by deducting cost of sales and cost of educational, installation, hospital and consultancy service, cost of real estate and construction services, cost of hotel operations and cost of management and administrative expenses from total revenues.
+&lt;sup>2 4 Gross Profit is calculated by deducting cost of sales and cost of educational, installation, hospital and consultancy service, cost of real estate and construction services, cost of hotel operations and cost of management and administrative expenses from total revenues.

-Current Ratio Total Current Assets Total Current Liabilities 0.85 : 1.00 1.07 : 1.00 Debt-to-Equity Ratio Total Debt Total Equity 2.40 : 1.00 3.43 : 1.00
+Current Ratio urrent Ratio Total Current Assets Total Current Liabilities 1.07 : 1.00 Debt-to-Equity Ratio Total Debt Total Equity 2.40 : 1.00 3.43 : 1.00